MarynaShavlak/dev-interview-hub/src/shared/lib/hooks/useAppDispatch/README.md

 ## Conclusion
 The `useAppDispatch` hook is a valuable tool for managing typed Redux dispatch calls in TypeScript applications.
 By leveraging the `AppDispatch` type derived from the Redux store configuration, it ensures that all dispatched actions are correctly typed and aligned with the store’s setup.
-This approach eliminates common issues such as incorrect action types and manual type definitions, leading to cleaner, more maintainable code.
+This approach eliminates login issues such as incorrect action types and manual type definitions, leading to cleaner, more maintainable code.
 By integrating `useAppDispatch` into your project, you can achieve consistent type safety, reduce the risk of runtime errors, and streamline your state management with Redux.